-In order to minimise uncertainties and losses, risk management is a significant process to respond and manage various risks.
-The Group has a Risk Management and Audit Committee (RMAC) at the Directors level which is supported by an independent Internal Audit Team and a Risk & Sustainable Team at Management level.
+To minimize uncertainties and losses, risk management is a significant process to respond and managing various risks.
+The Group has a Risk Management and Audit Committee (RMAC) at the Directors level which is supported by an independent Internal Audit Team and a Risk & Sustainable Team at the Management level.

-The RMAC consists of an independent non-executive director as Chairman, Independent Non-Executive Chairman of the Board and non-independent non-executive director.
+The RMAC consists of an independent non-executive director as Chairman, an Independent Non-Executive Chairman of the Board and a non-independent non-executive director.
 The RMAC meets not less than four (4) times a year to discuss any potential and existing risk issues in the Group while reviewing its adequacy and effectiveness according to the current local and global business environment and reports them to the Board.